What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 To make Business Intelligence a success, multiple disciplines in the organization must work closely together.
 It is a multidisciplinary field to transform data into meaningful business information.
 For this reason, among others, we list here three definitions of Business Intelligence:

-1. BI as a process: BI is the process by which you register, collect, combine and analyze (big) data in a targeted way.
+1. BI as a process: BI is the process by which you register, collect, combine, and analyze (big) data in a targeted way.
 You use the resulting (predictive) information and knowledge consistently to make better decisions.
 The goal is to substantially increase performance at all levels in your company.

 2. BI as a tool: BI is the collection of tools and IT resources that support and form the BI process in organizations while making them efficient.
 BI technology ideally provides a single source of management information that humans and machines (AI) use.
 See all 25 BI tools

-3. BI as a discipline: BI is the set of concepts, processes, strategies, culture, structure, methodologies, standards and IT tools that enable organizations to become more intelligent.
+3. BI as a discipline: BI is the set of concepts, processes, strategies, culture, structure, methodologies, standards, and IT tools that enable organizations to become more intelligent.
 Take our 3-day BI training course

-You can read the definitions in more comprehensive form in the great Business Intelligence book.
+You can read the definitions in a more comprehensive form in the great Business Intelligence book.
 There you will learn how to make your business data-driven in ten steps.

 Close the Business Intelligence gap

-The major challenges that are around the corner in closing the BI gap are: setting up a data warehouse, building a good team, setting up the KPIs and determining what products and services you will deliver from BI.
+The major challenges that are around the corner in closing the BI gap are: setting up a data warehouse, building a good team, setting up the KPIs, and determining what products and services you will deliver from BI.

 What makes the BI concept unique?